nesciens/levitation/README.md

 history dump for en.wikipedia.org because of its size.)
 It includes all pages in all namespaces and all of their revisions.

-Alternatively, you may use a MediaWiki’s “Special:Export” page to create an XML dump of certain pages.
+Alternatively, you may use a MediaWiki’s "Special:Export" page to create an XML dump of certain pages.